-Fortunately, there are ways to get around this, so you can avoid buyer’s regret.
+Fortunately, there are ways to get around this, so you can avoid buyer’s remorse.

 I’ve been a longtime Costco member, love it, and encourage all readers of this site should give Costco a look.
 I previously covered how to shop at Costco without a membership to give an extra nudge for readers to do so.

 Recently, I’ve also given Sam’s Club a try (and done a full Sam’s Club Vs. Costco review).
-While Sam’s Club isn’t quite as aligned to my grocery purchasing habits, I recognize that not everyone has a whole-food, organic, mostly vegetarian diet like me.
+While Sam’s Club isn’t quite as aligned to my grocery purchasing habits, I recognize that not everyone focuses on a healthy, organic, mostly vegetarian diet like me.
 Sam’s Club does have some great deals, so I wanted to give a full rundown on how you can shop at Sam’s Club without a Sam’s Club membership as well, to give it a trial run without having to spend the minimum $45 on the annual membership fee.

 Is there a Free Sam’s Club Trial Membership?
 Or Day Pass?

 I previously highlighted an American Express offer that can result in a free Sam’s Club membership in the form of an AmEx statement credit.
 Other than this rare offer (now expired), I have not seen a way to get a free Sam’s Club annual membership.
 However, Sam’s does often run “register for a gift card” promotions (i.e. get a $10 or $15 gift card) for new and renewing student membership and military membership.

-Sam’s Club occasionally offers a free “one day guest pass” via coupon invitation to be redeemed at their stores.
+Sam’s Club occasionally offers a free “one day guest membership pass” via coupon invitation to be redeemed at their stores.
 The Sam’s Club One Day trial pass will get you in the door, however, if you want to buy anything, you will be charged a 10% service fee on your purchases (which may negate the savings of purchasing from Sam’s Club in the first place).
 There are some exceptions that I’ll cover.